Dsolnik/sle-mentoring/mongoDB.md

 * A collection is a group of documents.
 * Collections have _dynamic schemas_, meaning documents within a single collection can have any number of different "shapes"
 * With no need for separate schemas for different kinds of documents, why should we use more than one collection?
 There are several good reasons:
-    * Separation of Concerns: devs need to ensure that each query is only returning documents of a certain type, or that the app code performing the query can handle documents of different shapes.
+    * __Separation of Concerns__: devs need to ensure that each query is only returning documents of a certain type, or that the app code performing the query can handle documents of different shapes.
-    * Speed: It is much faster get a list of collections than to extra a list of the types in a collection.
+    * __Speed__: It is much faster get a list of collections than to extra a list of the types in a collection.
-    * Data Locality & Reduced Disk Seeks: grouping documents of the same kind together in the same collection allows for data locality.
+    * __Data Locality & Reduced Disk Seeks__: grouping documents of the same kind together in the same collection allows for data locality.
 This leads to fewer disk seeks.
-    * Efficient Indexing: by putting documents of a single type into the same collection, we can index our collections more efficiently.
+    * __Efficient Indexing__: by putting documents of a single type into the same collection, we can index our collections more efficiently.

 ## Naming